 Skin having good plasticity feels comfortable, moisturised and maintains a high resilience.
 However, a skin type lacking in plasticity caused by a degradation of the natural moisturising factor becomes prone to cracking, flaking and wrinkle formation.

 How does skin’s NMF cause increased skin plasticity?
-Components of skins natural moisturising factor absorb and attract water molecules, these water molecules in turn hydrate and dissolve components of skin’s NMF.
-Hydrated molecules of NMF are able to interact with skin’s keratin fibres, therefore reducing the interactions from one keratin fibre to another.
+Components of skins natural moisturising factor absorb and attract water molecules, these water molecules in turn hydrate and dissolve components of skin’s NMF2.
+Hydrated molecules of NMF are able to interact with skin’s keratin fibres, therefore reducing the interactions from one keratin fibre to another3.
 This interruption allows keratin fibres to smoothly slide past one another, resulting in a comfortably, supple skin barrier.

 Desquamation describes the natural process of skins ability to self-exfoliate.
 A cycle averaging a months’ time from cell birth to natural maturation and finally removal.
 When skin is able to effectively desquamate it appears moisturised, youthful and smooth.
 When skins desquamation processes are interrupted by a change to skin’s NMF levels, skin becomes patchy, flaky and roughened.

 How does skin’s NMF provoke effective desquamation?
 When skin cells reach their final destination – the stratum corneum, they are technically described as dead.
 At this stage skin cells have differentiated from keratinocytes to corneocytes helping form an impenetrable skin barrier to defend skin against irritation, sensitisation, and infection.
 Although stratum corneum corneocytes are technically dead, many biochemical reactions are staged in the areas surrounding them.
 These intercellular spaces play home to enzymes whose primary purpose is to break the adhesion holding corneocyte skin cells together.
 These desquamatory enzymes require adequate hydration for activity.
-As levels fall, their ability to work follows.
+As levels fall, their ability to work follows4.

 Healthy skin types have a barrier function able to retain hydration while also defending against bacterial attack.
 Skin that has a healthy barrier function is resilient, hydrated and soothed.
 Skin that has a reduced barrier function is sensitive, roughened and dehydrated.
 Skin types with reduced barrier function are commonly prone to contact dermatitis, infection, and allergy.

 How does skin’s NMF contribute to effective skin barrier function?
 Skin is a complex organism having its own inherent metabolism.
 Every minute, hour and day that passes sees many biochemical reactions undertaken – each requiring adequate hydration.
 A factor supplied and guaranteed by skin’s natural moisturising factor.
-Studies show skin types with reduced or non-existent NMF are prone to the development of dry skin conditions such as psoriasis, dermatitis and ichthyosis vulgaris,.
+Studies show skin types with reduced or non-existent NMF are prone to the development of dry skin conditions such as psoriasis, dermatitis and ichthyosis vulgaris5,6.

 What happens when skin is deficient in NMF?